-It’s All About the Landscape presented a rebirthing of art, craft and design in the original home of the Lakes Artists and of Ruskin’s Home Craft Industries.
-Turning the Mechanics Institute’s main hall into a self-sustaining production, exhibition and retail unit, the show combined an exhibition of traditional and palatable landscape paintings from Cumbrian collections (the pre-industrial revolution working landscape with actual people in them actually working), with an antique shop specialising in the local Arts and Crafts movement, a functioning coffee and cake café, a massage bed, and a crafts workshop developing new home craft products.
-Alongside this the exhibition also offered visitors the opportunity to create their own souvenirs and nascent products.
-The self-contained unit was designed and built by artist D J Simpson, and incorporated the village indoor bowls club; visitors to the exhibition were welcome to attend during bowls times and to join in with sessions.
+Turning the Institute’s main hall into a self-sustaining production, exhibition and retail unit, the show combined traditional and palatable landscape paintings from Cumbrian collections (showing the pre-Industrial Revolution working landscape with actual people in them actually working), with an antique shop specialising in the local Arts & Crafts Movement; a café; a massage bed and a crafts workshop developing new home craft products.

-This project was conceived by Grizedale Arts as part of the five year ‘Uses of Art’ project with L’Internationale, a confederation of European museums and was made possible with the support of the Culture Fund of the European Union and Arts Council England.
+This project was conceived by as part of the five year ‘Uses of Art’ project with L’Internationale, a confederation of European museums, and was made possible with the support of the Culture Fund of the European Union and Arts Council England.